Approximate Sampling and Counting of Graphs with Near-Regular Degree Intervals: Introduction

 \subsection{Related work}

-Rechner et al.~\cite{Rechner2018} introduce the degree interval Markov chain for the \emph{bipartite} version of the problem of sampling graphs with given degree intervals.
-They show the chain is irreducible for arbitrary degree intervals.

 For the problem of sampling graphs with a given degree sequence, there is an extensive literature, particularly on Markov Chain Monte Carlo (MCMC) methods.
-Jerrum and Sinclair \cite{Jerrum1990} provide an approximate uniform sampler and an approximate counter for \emph{$P$-stable} degree sequences, for which the number of graphical realizations of a given degree sequence does not vary too much under small perturbations of the degree sequence.
+Jerrum and Sinclair \cite{Jerrum1990} provide an approximate uniform sampler and an approximate counter for \emph{$P$-stable} degree sequences, for which the number of graphical realizations of a given degree sequence does not vary too much under small perturbations of the sequence.
 A first step beyond $P$-stability was recently made by Erd\H{o}s et al. \cite{Erdos2021}.
-Jerrum, Sinclair and Vigoda \cite{Jerrum2004permanent} provide an approximate sampler (and counter) for arbitrary bipartite degree sequences.
-Both \cite{Jerrum1990} and \cite{Jerrum2004} reduce the problem to sampling a perfect matching in an appropriate graph representation of the given instance.
+Jerrum, Sinclair and Vigoda \cite{Jerrum2004} provide an approximate sampler (and counter) for arbitrary bipartite degree sequences by reducing the problem to sampling perfect matchings in an appropriate graph representation of the given instance.
 The work of B\'ezakova, Bhatnagar and Vigoda \cite{Bezakova2007} provides a more direct approach.
 There are also various non-MCMC methods available in the literature, see, e.g., \cite{Bayati2010,Gao2017,GaoW18,Steger1999,Kim2006,McKay1990}.
-One MCMC approach that has received considerable attention for sampling graphs with given degrees is the \emph{switch Markov chain}, based on the switch operation in Figure \ref{fig:add_del}.
+One MCMC approach that has received considerable attention is the \emph{switch Markov chain}, based on the switch operation in Figure \ref{fig:add_del}.
 This is a simpler, more direct approach than reducing the problem to sampling a perfect matching from a large auxiliary graph.
-The chain was first analyzed by Kannan, Tetali and Vempala \cite{Kannan1999}, and has been extensively studied, see, e.g., \cite{Cooper2007,Erdos2013,AK2019,Erdos2019stable}.
-The state of the art on its mixing time is the work of Erd\H{o}s et al.~\cite{Erdos2019stable}, who show that the chain is rapidly mixing for all $P$-stable degree sequences (matching the guarantee of the sampler in \cite{Jerrum1990}).
+The chain was first analyzed by Kannan, Tetali and Vempala \cite{Kannan1999}, and has been extensively studied, see, e.g., \cite{Cooper2007,Erdos2013,AK2019,Erdos2022stable}.
+The state of the art on its mixing time is the work of Erd\H{o}s et al.~\cite{Erdos2022stable}, who show that the chain is rapidly mixing for all $P$-stable degree sequences.

+Rechner et al.~\cite{Rechner2018} introduce the degree interval Markov chain for the \emph{bipartite} version of the problem of sampling graphs with given degree intervals and show its irreducibility for arbitrary degree intervals.
+Very recently, Erd{\H{o}}s, Mezei and Mikl{\'{o}}s \cite{ErdosMM22} generalized our Theorem \ref{thm:main_chain} to intervals of length $1$ centered around $P$-stable degree sequences.
+We consider the fact that their meticulous direct approach does not go beyond length $1$ as another indication of the difficulty of directly arguing about the degree interval Markov chain.